BijeshShrestha/grad-final/README.md

 ### Project Screen-Cast

-        The project screen-cast is available at https://www.youtube.com/watch?v=d49uKRn23p0&t=291s
+The project screen-cast is available at [📀 Youtube](https://www.youtube.com/watch?v=d49uKRn23p0)

 ### Project Website

-    The project website is hosted at https://bijeshshrestha.github.io/grad-final/
+The project website is hosted at [▶️ Project Website](https://bijeshshrestha.github.io/grad-final/)

 # Instruction to run the project locally